franroa/interview/README.md

 3. copy the outcome and paste it in the input that appears in http//localhost:8080
 4. Install whatever you want
 5. Index the branch (the master)

+When abstracting the jenkins database:

-6. Copy the secrets folder into jenkins: docker cp secrets/. jenkinsLocalContainer:/var/jenkins_home/workspace/secrets docker cp secrets/. jenkinsLocalContainer:/var/jenkins_home/workspace/jenkins-test_master/secrets
+6. Copy the secrets folder into jenkins (from aws S3): docker cp secrets/. jenkinsLocalContainer:/var/jenkins_home/workspace/secrets docker cp secrets/. jenkinsLocalContainer:/var/jenkins_home/workspace/jenkins-test_master/secrets